-And so, my Grandparents John and Olive married in April 1950, twenty years to the month since YHA began.
-One of the most amazing things in my Grandparents wedding album is a card made for them by their friends from the YHA Ealing group, filled with beautiful hand drawn sketches.
-It shows the things that were important in their lives: hiking in the rain at Seven Sisters, a pot of tea with several cups and a cake alongside, an OS map and the logo of YHA at the time – much the same values as lovers of the countryside now.
+And so my grandparents, John and Olive, married in April 1950 – 20 years to the month since YHA began.
+One of the most amazing things in my grandparents wedding album is a card made for them by their friends from the YHA Ealing group, filled with beautiful hand drawn sketches.
+It shows the things that were important in their lives: hiking in the rain at Seven Sisters, a pot of tea with several cups and a cake, an OS map and the logo of YHA at the time.
+Much the same values as lovers of the countryside now.

 They are both long gone but their love of the countryside – and the YHA movement – has quite definitely been passed down to me; you could almost say it’s in my blood.